hansraj09/hansraj09/README.md

 ### About Me:
 - 💻 Software Engineer
-- 🎓 Studying Computer Science at The University of Waterloo (class 2025)
+- 🎓 Graduated from the Computer Science program at The University of Waterloo (class 2025)
-- 🌱 I’m currently learning about AI and Machine Learning
+- 🌱 I’m currently learning about AI and machine learning
-- 🥅 2024 Goals: Finish the Machine Learning Course and build an exciting project from it
+- 🥅 2025 Goals: Learn more about AI agents and build workflows

 ### Stats: